 The Blink sketch will appear.
 Don’t worry about what is in it, since you will learn about programming (sketching) in the next two lessons.
 For now, it’s enough to know that this little program will make the LED marked “L” on the Arduino Uno to blink once every second.
 This LED is right next to the pin marked 13.

 Before you can upload this sketch to your Arduino, there are two things you should check and set.
 The Arduino board model, and the port to which it is connected.
-Both are usually automatically and correctly set by the Arduino IDE, but I have a habit of checking before I upload the sketches that has saved me a huge amount of time over the years.
+Both are usually automatically and correctly set by the Arduino IDE, but I have a habit of checking before I upload the sketches, that has saved me a huge amount of time over the years.

 To check for the correct board model, click on Tools, Board, and Arduino/Genuino Uno.

 Next, check the port.
 Click on Tools, Port, /dev/cu/usbmodem7101 (Arduino/Genuino Uno) or COM3.
-The port names may vary, but the name of the board should also appear in the menu to help you identify the correct one.
+The port names may vary, but the name of the board should also appear on the menu to help you identify the correct one.

 With the settings verified, go ahead to upload.
 Click on the icon with the right arrow to start the upload.
 When you click on this button, the button will turn yellow, and the IDE will first compile and then upload the sketch to your connected Arduino.
 This process takes around 10 seconds.

-When the process finishes, have a look at the LED marked “L”, next to pin 13.
+When the process finishes, have a look at the LED marked “L,” next to pin 13.
 Can you verify that it is blinking once per second?
 It’s the sketch you just uploaded that made this happen.

 And this is how easy it is.
-But, it’s only the start.
+But it’s only the start.

-Tomorrow, you'll take an in-depth look at Arduino libraries, which help make programming a breeze.
+In the next lesson, you’ll take an in-depth look at Arduino libraries, which help make programming a breeze.

 When you are ready, continue with the next lesson.
 There, you will learn about one of Arduino’s superpowers: libraries.